Juli-GR/Minesweeper_Assembly_ARMv8/README.md

 When you win or lose the screen turns white or black respectively.
 To change the position of the bombs you can change the SEED constant in the matrices.s file to any number.

-## Notes
+## Note
-- The constants.s file is a list of all the constants of the project, but it is not used.
-(I didn't find a way to avoid putting the constants in each file)
+The constants.s file is a list of all the constants of the project, but it is not used.
+(I haven't find a way to avoid putting the constants in each file)